MicrosoftDocs/dataexplorer-docs/data-explorer/includes/batching-policy-permissions.md

 ms.custom: include file
 ---
 > [!NOTE]
 > To set batching policies, the principal must have authorization.
 Minimal required permission levels are `Database Admin` for batching policies for a particular database and `Table Admin` for batching policies for a particular table.
-For additional information see [Role-based Authorization in Kusto](../kusto/management/access-control/role-based-authorization.md).
+For more information, see [Role-based Authorization in Kusto](../kusto/management/access-control/role-based-authorization.md).